DigitME2/oee_server/README.md

 The app is accompanied by an Android app, which connects to the server and takes manual input to set the state of its assigned machine.

-## OEE Installation from git
+## OEE Installation
-open command terminal by using "Ctrl+Alt+t"

-Run "sudo apt-get install git" to install git in the terminal

-After Git installation run "git clone https://github.com/DigitME2/oee_server.git" to clone oee_software

-change into oee_server directory by using "cd ~/oee_server/" command in terminal
+Download the oee_server-tar file from git.

+Extract the oee_server-tar file  and move to home directory.

-run "sh oee_install.sh" command to install oee_server
+Inside  the oee_server file run "sh oee_install.sh"

+Open the

 ## Setup
 (Tested on Ubuntu 20.04)